Dick Cheney Fast Facts

 1989-1993 - Serves as secretary of defense.
 He directs two military campaigns during this time: Operation Just Cause in Panama and Operation Desert Storm in the Middle East.

-July 3, 1991 - Awarded the Presidential Medal of Freedom by President George H. W. Bush for his leadership in the Gulf War.
+July 3, 1991 - Awarded the Presidential Medal of Freedom by President Bush for his leadership during the Gulf War.

 March 1992 - Cheney and other current and former Congressmen are named in a scandal involving overdrafts at the House bank.